raehik/old-blog.raehik.net/_drafts/how-arch-linux-differs.md

 date:   2014-08-03 16:07:01
 ---

+[Arch Linux](https://www.archlinux.org) is, in its own website's words, *"a lightweight and flexible Linux® distribution that tries to Keep It Simple."
+It's great for learning about Linux and important low-level tools, and is also super fast, but unlike most OSs it requires some effort by the user to understand how to use it.
+That seems to be the thing which both pulls hackers to it and pushes 'regular users' away from it.

-[Arch Linux](Arch wiki) is a mighty fine distro.
-The comprehensive wiki covers con configuration for a **lot** of popular programs, and not in an Arch-specific way (e.g. one of the reasons I started using it was because I was using the wiki for every Ubuntu problem I had).
+is a mighty fine distro.
+The comprehensive wiki covers configuration for a **lot** of popular programs, and not in an Arch-specific way (e.g. one of the reasons I started using it was because I was using the wiki for every Ubuntu problem I had).
 And then there's the speed, and the beautiful portability of an Arch installation, and the cool colourscheme...